Before you visit the library, remember to check the hours.

 Are there laptops and hotspots available?

-Laptops and hotspots are available for checkout.
+Laptops and hotspots are available for checkout through the University Technology Office.
 Due to high demand, there may be a delay in receiving the requested device.
 Students in need of computing technology and who reside on campus or near campus are invited to use computers in the libraries and/or the campus computing sites while they wait for their requested device to be delivered.

 Maintain physical distancing